chen-zirui/PoCAdaptation/README.md

  **Do not** use these PoCs in production or against systems you do not own or have explicit permission to test.

+## 📰 News

+🎉 Our paper has been **accepted to ICSE 2026**!
+Our paper is available at [Arxiv](https://arxiv.org/abs/2511.12950).

+📦 We have uploaded the **complete replication package to Docker Hub**:  [Docker Hub Repository](https://hub.docker.com/repository/docker/chenzirui118/diffploit/general).

+💰 Running the experiments using this package required only **CNY ¥2** in total and reproduced results that are **nearly identical to those reported in the paper in a single run**.

+🎉 **If you find Diffploit useful, please consider giving us a ⭐ Star!**

 ## 🔍 Overview